 The Ultimate Rich and Creamy Vegan Ramen With Roasted Vegetables and Miso Broth

 Don't be put off by this recipe's daunting ingredient list—it's a lot of work, but you'll be rewarded with a bowl of ramen so rich and satisfying that you'd never guess it was vegan.
 The broth is made with roasted vegetables, kombu, and both fresh and dried mushrooms, and it is spooned over a shiitake-soy tare.

 Turkey Paitan Ramen With Crispy Turkey and Soft-Cooked Egg

 Paitan refers to a class of ramen broths that are super thick and opaque.
 Pork-based tonkotsu is the most famous variety, but it's not your only option.
 This version is made with turkey bones and drumsticks, the latter of which provide tender meat to fry up to top the ramen.
-The turkey flavor is a little overpowering on its own, so we balance it with miso paste and sesame tahini.
+The turkey flavor is a little overpowering on its own, so we balance it with miso paste and tahini.

 Homemade Shin Cup-Style Spicy Korean Ramyun Beef Noodle Soup

 "Traditional" ramyun is an easy, Korean-flavored version of Japanese instant ramen.
 Our reverse-engineered version uses a homemade broth made with dashi, short ribs or oxtail, aromatics, gochujang, and kimchi.
-The Chinese chili and bean paste doubanjiang rounds out the flavors.
+The Chinese chile and bean paste doubanjiang rounds out the flavors.

 Quick Kimchi Ramen With Shiitake Mushrooms and Soft-Cooked Egg